cristianpmorales/java_learning/README.md

-# java_learning
+# Java Programming Educational
-learning Java programming
+Learning Java programming

-# Repository will be focused k on learning Java and it's fundamentals
+# Repository will be focused on learning Java and it's fundamentals

+First project pushed was a traditional "Hello World"